jython/book/chapter11.rst

-Chapter 11: Using Jython in an IDE
+﻿Chapter 11: Using Jython in an IDE
 ++++++++++++++++++++++++++++++++++

 In this chapter, we will discuss developing Jython applications using two of the most popular integrated development environments, Eclipse and Netbeans.
 There are many other development environments available for Python and Jython today, however, these two are perhaps the most popular and contain the most Jython-specific tools.
 Eclipse has had a plugin known as PyDev for a number of years, and this plugin provides rich support for developing and maintaining Python and Jython applications alike.
 More recently, an Eclipse plugin for Django has been developed by Leo Soto and it is a one-of-a-kind development tool offering Jython developers the chance to easily develop Django web applications with Eclipse.
 Netbeans began to include Python and Jython support with version 6.5 and beyond.
 The Netbeans IDE also provides rich support for development and maintenance of Python and Jython applications.
 There is not a Django plugin available for this IDE at the time of this writing, although there most likely will be one in the works very soon.